Shane Reeves: Political career

 Reeves announced his campaign for the Tennessee State Senate District 14 Special Election on November 7, 2017.
 Jim Tracy endorsed Reeves November 8, 2017.
 Reeves won the primary election against Joe Carr, with 64.87% of the vote.
 In March 2018, Reeves defeated Democrat Gayle Jordan in the general election, with 71.72% of the vote.
-Since taking office, Reeves has joined the Senate Government Operations Committee, the Senate Judiciary Committee, and has been elected Chaplain for the 111th General Assembly.
-In January 2019, Reeves was appointed Vice-Chairman of the Senate Health and Welfare Committee, joined the State and Local Government Committee, and the Energy Committee.
+Since taking office, Reeves has been elected Chaplain for the 111th General Assembly.

+In January 2025, Reeves was appointed chairman of the Energy, Agriculture, and Natural Resources Committee by Lt.
+Governor McNally.
+Reeves also has served on the Senate Health and Welfare and Commerce and Labor Committee since 2018.

 The Tennessee General Assembly has a full list of Reeves' Sponsored and Co-Sponsored Bills and Resolutions on its website.